Laban (Bible)

-Laban (לָבָן), also known as Laban the Aramean, is a figure in the Book of Genesis of the Hebrew Bible.
+Laban (לָבָן), also known as Laban the Aramean, was a figure in the Book of Genesis in the Hebrew Bible.
 He was the brother of Rebekah, the woman who married Isaac and bore Jacob.
 Laban welcomed his nephew and set him the stipulation of seven years' labour before he permitted him to marry his daughter Rachel.
 Laban tricked Jacob into marrying his elder daughter Leah instead.
 Jacob then took Rachel as his second wife, on condition of serving an additional seven years' labour.

 Laban and his family were described as dwelling in Paddan Aram, in Mesopotamia.